 In this two-part blog series, I will cover toolsets included in SOLIDWORKS Premium.
 Keep in mind, this is additional functionality not found in SOLIDWORKS Standard and Professional.
-Our webcast on June 20th covered the differences between SOLIDWORKS Standard and Premium.
-You can watch that webcast here.

 This first blog will focus on simulation, motion, and assembly level cost estimation functionality.
 Now let’s get started.

 SOLIDWORKS Premium is a comprehensive 3D CAD design solution that adds to the capabilities of SOLIDWORKS Professional with powerful simulation, motion, advanced wire and pipe routing functionality, and more.
 Users can test product performance against real-life motion and forces with the simulation capabilities, motion capabilities, and also the assembly level cost estimator.

 When upgrading to SOLIDWORKS Premium, users can expect the following additional toolsets:

 - – Linear Static Analysis for Parts and Assemblies (Simulation)